dfinity/motoko/doc/md/writing-motoko/async-star.md

 # Abstracting asynchronous code

-Funtions are an abstraction mechanism.
+Functions are an abstraction mechanism.
 A function allows you to name a computation and re-use that computation at different locations with your code, simply by invoking the name of the function.
 When the function takes parameters, you can tailor the computation to different call sites by providing different arguments.

-Programmers often improve their code by re-factoring common patterns of code into a single, re-useable function.
+Programmers often improve their code by re-factoring common patterns of code into a single, reusable function.

-In Motoko, you might want to refactor code that involves asynchronous operations such as sending messages or awaiting futures.
+In TKO, you might want to refactor code that involves asynchronous operations such as sending messages or awaiting futures.
 Motoko's type system prevents you from using an ordinary function for this, because ordinary functions are not allowed to send messages nor await.
 You can, however, define a local, asynchronous function containing the asynchronous code, and then replace all occurrences of the pattern by an `await` of a call to that function.